amethyst/rfcs/rfcs/0000-state-separation.md

 ```

 Most notably `Trans` has been simplified to only take the `State`, and we no longer receive a parameterized `StateData<T>`.
-Events are passed by reference, since they are passed to multiple callbacks (shadow, global, state).
+Events are passed by reference, since they are passed to multiple handlers (shadow, global, state).

-This also means that we need to _associate_ a state with its corresponding callback.
+This also means that we need to _associate_ a state with its corresponding handler.
 This is done when building the application like this:

 ```rust